100mslive/100ms-roomkit-ios/README.md

 ## Integration

-Add RoomKit SDK with **Swift Package Manager** using the following url as source: https://github.com/100mslive/100ms-roomkit-ios.git
+Add RoomKit SDK as package dependency using **Swift Package Manager** built into Xcode.
+Use the following url as source for the package: https://github.com/100mslive/100ms-roomkit-ios.git

 ## Example usage